tascio/ChatGPT-read-PDF/README.md

 I used Chroma to vectorize and Spacy for an Italian dataset language

 Remember that the chat history wants a tuple of conversations!

+You just need to set a dir to save locally vector index, a dir to save locally chat history and set you OpenAI Key